erthink/libmdbx/fuzz/README.md

 ./fuzz_raw_db_format crash-XXXXXX
 ~~~

-Debug output can be seen by setting MDBX_DEBUG in fuzz.h.
+Debug output can be seen by setting MDBX_FUZZ_DEBUG in fuzz.h.
 ~~~
 ~~~